JavaScript

 You have learned about binary search trees, where you take a group of data items and turn them into a tree full of nodes, with each left node being “lower” than each right node.
 The tree starts with the “root node” and any node with no children is called a “leaf node”.
 You have also learned about tree traversal algorithms like breadth-first and depth-first.

 Now, let’s take a look at balanced binary search trees (BST).
 A BST allows fast operations for lookup, insertion, and deletion of data items.
-Read this article and watch this video to understand the basic algorithm used to build a balanced BST.
+Read this article on building balanced BSTs.
+Here is a video on building balanced BSTs as well.
 Although the last resource does not use JavaScript, you should understand it well enough to develop your own pseudocode.

 Assignment